m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 Of course, there is a need to share your medical information - if you see a new doctor, for instance.

-The point is that these access control decisions are not dictated by the individual performing data entry on the patient’s record, but rather by the hospital and the government.
+The point is that these access control decisions are not dictated by the individual performing data entry on the patient's record, but rather by the hospital and the government.

 ## Implementing MAC
 In mandatory access control, users and resources/documents will have certain labels associated with them.